 Contact us at Rutter Mills for a free consultation

-We serve clients in Virginia Beach and surrounding areas, including Chesapeake, Hampton, Newport News, Norfolk, Portsmouth, and Suffolk.
-As we work on a contingency basis, there is no fee unless we win compensation.
+We serve clients in Virginia Beach, Newport News, and surrounding areas, including Chesapeake, Hampton, Williamsburg, Norfolk, Portsmouth, and Suffolk.
+We work on a contingency basis, so there is no fee unless we get you a settlement or win your case.

 When you’ve been injured, you’ve got a lot at stake… but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.